LoScarro/KmdfKernelCheat/README.md

 A kernel-mode driver written in C using the Kernel-Mode Driver Framework (KMDF) and a user-mode client.
 Demonstrates locating and modifying a game process’s in-memory value (player money for the game OpenTTD) from kernel space.

 ## Overview
 Built with Visual Studio + WDK.
 Compiled to a `.sys` file and loaded with `sc` (create / start).
 A user-mode tool opens the driver device and sends the target process PID.
-The driver resolves the in-process money address via a module base plus a pointer-offset chain and writes a new integer value from kernel context.
+The driver resolves the in-process money address starting from a static base address and traversing a pointer chain of offsets (identified with Cheat Engine).
+The driver then writes a new integer value into the target process memory from kernel context.

 ## Key functions
 - `DriverEntry`: initializes the driver, creates the device object and symbolic link, registers major functions, sets `DriverUnload`.